 (3) The provisions specified in subsection (2) only apply to an incorporated association to the extent to which an incorporated association may engage in the activities covered by those provisions.

 [Section 3A inserted by No. 10 of 2001 s.
-10.]
+10; amended by No. 55 of 2010 s.
+4.]

 Part II — Application for incorporation